kattni/beeware-docs-tools/src/beeware_docs_tools/shared_content/en/style/docs_style_guide.md

 ### Console commands and the copy button

-If you are including console commands, or commands with output, if you label it as `console` or `doscon`, depending on what operating system you are referencing, you can include the prompt, and only the command will be copied when clicking the copy button.
+If you are including console commands, or commands with output, if you label it as `console` or `doscon`, depending on whether you're describing a Unix-like (including macOS) operating system, or Windows.
+You can include the prompt provided by the operating system; only the command will be copied when clicking the copy button.
 For example, if you begin a codeblock with ` ```console `, and include the following content:

 ```console
 $ mkdir test